Crisis Response Team

 - Adult stabilization & children/youth stabilization

-Q: Will Olmsted County’s crisis response services be available 24/7?
+Q: Are Olmsted County’s crisis response services available 24/7?

 A: Yes.
-Coverage will be provided 24/7.
+Coverage is provided 24/7.
 There will always be staff during daytime hours, including holidays.
-For overnights, an on-call response will be used, where crisis response staff will rotate overnight shifts.
+For overnights, an on-call response is used, where crisis response staff rotate overnight shifts.

-Q: Why do we think this new way of offering crisis response will be more beneficial to our community?
+Q: Why is this new way of offering crisis response more beneficial to our community?

-A: We believe transitioning mobile crisis response services directly to Olmsted County will provide several key benefits to our community:
+A: We believe transitioning mobile crisis response services directly to Olmsted County provides several key benefits to our community:

 - Enhanced coordination and integration: By bringing the crisis response directly to Olmsted County, we can ensure better coordination with other county services, such as mental health, housing, and social services.
 This integrated approach allows for a more seamless response to crises, ensuring individuals receive comprehensive support tailored to their specific needs.